mar-naseer/marn-python-codes/README.md

 - 🧮 Factorials, Primes, LCM, and GCD
 - 🔡 String Manipulations (Reversing, Palindrome, etc..)
 - 🔄 Lists, Functions, and User Input Programs
-- 💡 Beginner to Intermediate Problem Solving
+- 💡 Beginner to Intermediate Problem Solving.

 Each program is simple, efficient, and beginner-friendly — written to improve problem-solving logic and Python syntax fluency.